 Everyone has a way in which they can remember a specific event.
 To most people, it is taking pictures.
 This could be indoors or outdoors.
 The cell phone camera has always been the go-to when you want to remember something.
 If you have seen a particular show or art and you wish to enquire about it later, the camera always comes in handy.

-The malware and virus that usually find themselves on your cell phone will always want to use more power.
+The malware and virus that usually find themselves on your phone will always want to use more power.
 This is because they will be performing functions that the phone was not prepared to handle.
-The overworking of the cell phone will then result in the smartphone being quite hot, causing its overheating.
+The overworking of the cell phone will then result in the smartphone being quite hot, causing its phone to overheat.

 Regardless of the type of malware or the extent it has affected the cell phone, it will cause it to overheat time and time again.